 How do I tailor fertility nutrition consultations and plans?

 My approach is much more than food.
 I work with you to tailor a fertility program that will encompass a range of lifestyle changes.
-Included can be anything from movement and exercise techniques, alternative and natural medicines if/where required, specialist appointments with key health practitioners who all specialise in fertility, and specific dietary guidelines to build a foundation that will give your body the best shot at achieving what can really only be described as a miracle.
+Included can be anything from movement and exercise techniques, optimal stress management steps, ways to ensure a healthy balance of reproductive hormones, minimising miscarriage risk factors, correct supplementation, and specific dietary guidelines to build a foundation that will give your body the best shot at achieving what can really only be described as a miracle.

 If you want to touch base with me first then email me via the contact page and we can discuss what your options are.
 I cater to your individual situation and can work with you if you’re going through IVF, other medical fertility procedures, or if you don’t want to yet go down that path.